ADACS-Australia/HuntsmanCamera/README.md

+# Instruction how to install and use Hutsman camera video mode demo/test script

-On a Jetson computer:
+On a Huntsman Jetson computer:

-(Martin using user mcu)
+_(Martin using user mcu)_

 create ed25519 key pair under user xxx
 ```
    ssh-keygen -t ed25519
 ```
-Put key on Github
+Put the pub key on Github for the corresponding user.

 Instal conda forge